picture 1. Bdlove lamp by Ross Lovegrove

 After I finished the graduate program, I want to work as a mass product designer.
 I respect the art and craft piece and the will of authors.
 However, I am more interested in creating user scenarios and providing thoughtful solutions to companies.
 Later on, being a product designer leader is my goal.
 And whatever stage I am standing for, I will keep a sense of harmony in my mind.

+And it is glad that I am studying in an international design school now.
+Most of the design school in Korea, in which I finished my bachelor degree, prioritize efficient computer skill and visualization.
+In RISD master program, I can advance my ability to think critically and virtually experience the manufacturing process.
 For two years in RISD, I am going to experiment and build my own realm.
 Most of product designers work together, and everyone has their own strong point to make contribution for the team.
 Currently, my interests is a public system design.
 I am working for the recycle system of Dunkin Donuts in my studio class.
 I came up with a reusing coffee cup idea which combines non-monetary cup collecting system.

 This project was helpful to understand the overall process of user research and brand strategy.
 Furthermore, I could observe a system design and a well-structured user scenario can affect user's behavior greatly.
 I am now planning to study the boundary between a space and a product in my winter session.

-my favorite designer is Kengo Kuma, an artist who recently exhibited a Japanese real estate space.
+Considering my interests these days, my favorite designer is Kengo Kuma, an artist who recently exhibited a Japanese real estate space.
 In Milan show, he presented a home system named “Tsunagu” (means "connection" in Japanese) which have inside-outside connections using natural materials.
 I liked the way he combine Japanese traditional materials and industrial components together, bringing natural elements into the interior space.
 Everything is harmonized, and balanced.

 picture 2.
 “Tsunagu” house by Kengo Kuma